CyberMonitor/APT_CyberCriminal_Campagin_Collections/README.md

 # APT & CyberCriminal Campaign Collection

-This is a collection of APT and CyberCrime campaigns.
+This is a collection of APT and CyberCriminal campaigns.
 Please fire issue to me if any lost APT/Malware events/campaigns.

 🤷The password of malware samples could be 'virus' or 'infected'